How to calculate employees’ pensionable earnings

 Qualifying earnings

-Qualifying earnings are currently set at the band from £6,240 to £50,270 and include all forms of payment including bonuses etc. This method is most commonly used for defined benefit pension schemes.
+In tax year 2024/25, qualifying earnings are currently set at the band from £6,240 to £50,270 and include all forms of payment including bonuses etc. Which means as an employer, you’ll contribute a percentage of your worker’s gross annual earnings that fall between these figures.

 Total earnings